vfamim/spotfy_dataset/README.md

 ### 1.1.
 What is Spotify?

-Sportify is a digital music, podcast and (recently) videos streaming that gives access to millions of songs and other content from artists all over the world.
+Spotify is a digital music, podcast and (recently) videos streaming that gives access to millions of songs and other content from artists all over the world.

 ### 1.2.
 Spotify Business Model